Shehla2Shireen/Food-Service-EDA/README.md

 Usage
 Run the main script to begin the exploratory data analysis:

-bash
-Copy
-Edit
-python eda_script.py
-Visualizations: The script will generate several plots showing trends and correlations, including:

-Meals Served vs. Food Waste

-Staff Experience vs. Food Waste

-Temperature vs. Food Waste

-Meals Served and Waste Category Breakdown

-Time-Based Analysis: The script also performs time-based analysis to explore how daily trends in meal volume and food waste evolve over time, allowing you to identify any seasonal or event-based patterns.

 Project Structure
-data/: Contains the raw and processed data.

-notebooks/: Contains Python scripts for data cleaning, analysis, and visualization.

-requirements.txt: Lists the Python dependencies.
+data/: Contains the raw and processed data. notebooks/: Contains Python scripts for data cleaning, analysis, and visualization. requirements.txt: Lists the Python dependencies.

 Dependencies
-The project requires the following Python libraries:

-pandas — for data manipulation and analysis

-numpy — for numerical computations

-matplotlib — for data visualization

-seaborn — for statistical data visualization
+The project requires the following Python libraries: pandas — for data manipulation and analysis numpy — for numerical computations matplotlib — for data visualization seaborn — for statistical data visualization

-statsmodels — for statistical modeling

-You can install all the dependencies with:
+You can install all the dependencies with: bash

-bash
 Copy
 Edit